Independence University and the financial aid process

 The federal government offers financial aid for many students.
 If you’re on active duty, a veteran, or a military spouse, you could get additional military benefits.

-Many states offer scholarships, grants, and need-based assistance for residents.
+Some states offer scholarships, grants, and need-based assistance for residents.
 We’ll help you see if you can qualify for financial aid in your state.

 As a nonprofit university, we invest in our students with grants, scholarships, and affordable tuition payment plans.